 The requirement for telephone and internet connection is standard when working from home.

-- Home telephone costs – 50%
+- Home telephone bills – 50%

-- Home broadband costs – 50%
+- Home broadband bills – 50%

 Electricity and Heating Costs

 For most, working from home on a continuous basis will significantly increase their home electricity and/or heating bills.

 The amount which may be claimed should represent the additional cost arising due to you working from home.
 The two methods of calculating what costs are: